 6 Transparency

-NICE is committed to making the process of developing indicators transparent to stakeholders and respondents and the public.
+NICE is committed to making the process of developing indicators transparent to stakeholders and the public.

-Committee meetings are open to members of the public and press.
-This enables stakeholders and respondents and the public to understand how indicators are developed and how consultation comments are taken into account.
+Committee meetings can be observed online by members of the public and press.
+This enables stakeholders and the public to understand how indicators are developed and how consultation comments are taken into account.

 If an item on the agenda includes in-confidence information, either commercial or academic, it is discussed at a separate session of the meeting from which the public is excluded.
-The decision to hold a separate session is made by the Committee Chair and the responsible NICE Director.
+The decision to hold a separate session is made by the committee chair and the responsible NICE associate director.

 6.2 Access to documents

 To ensure that the process is as transparent as possible, NICE makes information relevant to the development of indicators publicly available.
-The following supporting documents for the indicator advisory committee are therefore published on the NICE website:
+Agendas, minutes and committee membership are published on the indicator advisory committee webpage on the NICE website.

 6.3 Freedom of Information Act 2000